-- Estimate rate constants of reactions from concentration of reactants/products as a function of time - Measure molecular/system properties such as surface tension, viscosity, conductance of solutions, redox potentials, chloride content of water, etc - Synthesize a small drug molecule and analyse a salt sample
+- Estimate rate constants of reactions from concentration of reactants/products as a function of time - Measure molecular/system properties such as surface tension, viscosity, conductance of solutions, redox potentials, chloride content of water, etc. - Synthesize a small drug molecule and analyse a salt sample.

-Course code BTPS1 BTPS101-18

-Category Engine Engineering Science Course

-Course title Progra Programming for Problem Solving (Theory)

-Scheme and L Т Р Credits Semester - II

-Credits 3 0 0 3 [The lab component should have one hour of tutorial followed or preceded by laboratory assignments.]

-Pre-requisites (if any) - 1 1
+Course Code BT BTPS101-18 Category Eng Engineering Science Course Course title ograr nmin ng for Pr oblem Solving (Theory) Scheme and Credits L Т Р Credit Semester - II 3 [The lab component should have one hour of tutorial followed or preceded by laboratory assignments.]
+Pre-requisites (if any)

-(i) Programming for Problem Solving ([L : 3; T:0; P : 0 (3 credits)] [contact hrs : 40] Detailed contents
+(i) Programming for Problem Solving ([L:3; T:0; P:0 (3 credits)] [contact Hrs: 40]

-Unit 1 Introduction to Programming (4 lectures)

-Introduction to components of a computer system (disks, memory, processor, where a program is stored and executed, operating system, compilers etc.) - (1 lecture).

-Idea of Algorithm: steps to solve logical and numerical problems.
+- Introduction to Programming (4 lectures) - Introduction to components of a computer system (disks, memory, processor, where a program is stored and executed, operating system, compilers etc.) (1 lecture). - Idea of Algorithm: steps to solve logical and numerical problems.
 Representation of Algorithm: Flowchart/Pseudocode with examples.
-(1 lecture)

-From algorithms to programs; source code, variables (with data types) variables and memory locations, Syntax and Logical Errors in compilation, object and executable code- (2 lectures)
+(1 lecture). - From algorithms to programs; source code, variables (with data types) variables and memory locations, Syntax and Logical Errors in compilation, object and executable code- (2 lectures)

-Arithmetic expressions and precedence (2 lectures) Conditional Branching and Loops (6 lectures) Writing and evaluation of conditionals and consequent branching (3 lectures) Iteration and loops (3 lectures)
+- Arithmetic expressions and precedence (2 lectures) - Conditional Branching and Loops (6 lectures) - Writing and evaluation of conditionals and consequent branching (3 lectures) - Iteration and loops (3 lectures)

-Arrays (6 lectures) Arrays (1-D, 2-D), Character arrays and Strings
+- Arrays (6 lectures) - Arrays (1-D, 2-D), Character arrays and Strings

-Basic Algorithms (6 lectures)

-Searching, Basic Sorting Algorithms (Bubble, Insertion and Selection), Finding roots of equations, notion of order of complexity through example programs (no formal definition required)
+- Basic Algorithms (6 lectures) - Searching, Basic Sorting Algorithms (Bubble, Insertion and Selection), Finding roots of equations, notion of order of complexity through example programs (no formal definition required)

-Function (5 lectures)

-Functions (including using built in libraries), Parameter passing in functions, callby value, Passing arrays to functions: idea of call by reference
+- Function (5 lectures) - Functions (including using built in libraries), Parameter passing in functions, callby value, Passing arrays to functions: idea of call by reference

-Recursion (4 -5 lectures)

-Recursion, as a different way of solving problems.
+- Recursion (4 -5 lectures) - Recursion, as a different way of solving problems.
 Example programs, such as Finding Factorial, Fibonacci series, Ackerman function etc. Quick sort or Merge sort.

-Structure (4 lectures)

-Structures, Defining structures and Array of Structures
+- Structure (4 lectures) - Structures, Defining structures and Array of Structures

-Pointers (2 lectures)

-Idea of pointers, Defining pointers, Use of Pointers in self-referential structures, notion of linked list (no implementation)
+- Pointers (2 lectures) - Idea of pointers, Defining pointers, Use of Pointers in self-referential structures, notion of linked list (no implementation)

-File handling (only if time is available, otherwise should be done as part of the lab)
+• File handling (only if time is available, otherwise should be done as part of the lab)